 Basically, the maternity benefit is granted eight weeks before the birth till eight weeks after the birth.
 The amount depends on the amount of the prior net employment income or the benefit from the unemployment insurance or the receipt of childcare benefit.
 There is no ceiling for the benefit amount.
-Persons with minor occupation ("geringfügig Beschäftigte"), who are voluntarily insured, are granted a daily maternity benefit of $\notin$ 8.
+Persons with minor occupation ("geringfügig Beschäftigte"), who are voluntarily insured, are granted a daily maternity benefit of ≤ 8 (from 2012 on 8.22).
 Recipients of an income dependent childcare benefit receive the income dependent childcare benefit increased by 25% as maternity benefit.